 In a minute we will look at the very clear biblical evidence for this.
 But first let’s recall that the way words are used often changes with the passage of time.
 Let me give you an example that parallels the way people in the Church use the word “Gentile”.

 A long time ago black people were referred to as “Negroes”, the word being derived from the Latin word “niger” meaning “black”.
 It was a straightforward descriptive term.
 In time derivations of this word (e.g. “nigger”) were used to insult black people, to express scorn, ridicule and contempt.
-So, to distance oneself from these negative sentiments, alternate words were used to refer to black people...such as “Coloured People”, “Blacks”, “Afro-Americans”, etc....
+So, to distance oneself from these negative sentiments, alternate words were used to refer to black people...such as “colored People”, “Blacks”, “Afro-Americans”, etc....

 Let me give you another example.
-Half a century ago the word “gay” still meant: happily excited, merry, bright, lively, brilliant in colour.
+Half a century ago the word “gay” still meant: happily excited, merry, bright, lively, brilliant in color.
 Since then the meaning of the word “gay” has changed to mean “homosexual”.
 So where 100 years ago it might have been a complimentary and positive statement to describe someone as “gay”, today referring to someone as “gay” will be almost universally perceived as an insult.
 So here the meaning of a perfectly innocent word has been changed to signify a form of immoral conduct.

 The Jews did something very similar with the Hebrew word translated as “Gentile”.